The ITA Tokyo 2020 pre-Games anti-doping program sets off for the final sprint

 Coordinated by the ITA, the pre-Games program is a collaborative effort between the International Olympic Committee (IOC), the World Anti-Doping Agency (WADA), International Summer Olympic Federations (IFs), and National/Regional Anti-Doping Organisations (NADOs/RADOs) to ensure that testing gaps are detected and addressed ahead of the Olympic Games Tokyo 2020.
 The work on this program began in 2019 when the ITA Pre-Games Expert Group consisting of a pool of specialists from International Federations (IFs) – representing both team and individual sports – and National and Regional Anti-Doping Organisations (NADOs/RADOs) representing all five world continents was formed (please see the composition of the group below).

-The ITA Tokyo 2020 Pre-Games Expert Group is responsible for reviewing available anti-doping information on athletes who are likely to compete in the Games.
+The group is responsible for reviewing available information on athletes who are likely to compete in the Games.
 It performs a risk assessment and shares testing recommendations with other anti-doping organisations (ADOs) to ensure that effective testing is conducted globally through a coordinated effort.
-The group had already taken up its work a year ago prior to the postponement of Tokyo 2020 to the year 2021.
-After the postponement, it re-calibrated its efforts in order to start issuing recommendations in line with an updated risk assessment and adapted qualification lists.
-Throughout the entire pre-Games period, the group will issue up to 26,000 recommendations on 33 sports disciplines to ADOs all over the world and also monitor their implementation.